Cultural depictions of Anne, Queen of Great Britain: Television

 Anne is played by Margaret Tyzack in the 1969 BBC television serial The First Churchills.
 Elizabeth Spriggs portrayed her in the 2004 BBC drama documentary Wren: The Man Who Built Britain.
+Jodhi May depicted Queen Anne in the 2024 historical fantasy series Renegade Nell.

 Film

-Anne was portrayed on screen by Anna Kallina in the 1921 Austrian silent adaptation The Grinning Face of Hugo's novel, and by Josephine Crowell in the 1928 silent adaptation.
+Anne was portrayed on screen by Anna Kallina in the 1921 Austrian silent adaptation Das grinsende Gesicht of Hugo's novel, and by Josephine Crowell in the 1928 silent adaptation.
 She is also a character in the play Le Verre d'eau by Eugène Scribe; Gunnel Lindblom portrayed her in the 1960 Swedish TV adaptation of Scribe's play Ett Glas vatten; Liselotte Pulver in the 1960 West German film adaptation Das Glas Wasser, Judit Halász in the 1977 Hungarian TV adaptation Sakk-matt, and Natalya Belokhvostikova in the 1979 Soviet film adaptation Stakan vody (Стакан воды).
 In the 1984 comedy Yellowbeard she was played by Peter Bull (in his last film role) as a fat, senile woman, dominated by Sarah Churchill.

-Queen Anne is portrayed by actress Olivia Colman in the 2018 film The Favourite, which centres on the competition for the queen's affection between Sarah Churchill and Abigail Masham.
-For her portrayal of the monarch, Colman won numerous accolades, including the Academy Award for Best Actress.
+Olivia Colman is Anne in The Favourite, which centres on the competition for her affection from Sarah Churchill and Abigail Masham.
+For it, Colman won an Academy Award for Best Actress.